Are you looking into getting a Havanese?

 We wouldn’t lock her in a pen or leave her in the yard all day while we are at work.
 She does love lots of time outside in the backyard but she will rarely stay out there by herself for hours on end.

-These really are house dogs, and they prefer to be near their owner.
+This dog breed really is a house dog, and they prefer to be near their owner.
+They shouldn’t be left alone for long periods.

 They can get anxious when left alone, even depressed without the love and affection of someone, preferably their owner.
 For this reason, make sure you have enough time to dedicate to your new furry friend before you adopt.
 A Havanese will be incredibly loyal and shouldn’t be neglected or re-adopted.